-As a guide, if you are shorter than average, you will prefer a lower position, and if you are taller than average, you will prefer a higher position.
+As a guide, if you are shorter than average you will prefer a lower position, and if you are taller than average you will prefer a higher position.
 When you release the anchorage, try to move it down to make sure that it is locked in position.
 In the rear seat, move toward the center of the seat to position the belt away from your neck.

-Lap/ Shoulder Belt Operating Instructions With A Mini-Latch And Buckle
+Second Row Center Lap/Shoulder Belt Operating Instructions

-A three point seatbelt with a mini-latch and buckle, allows the shoulder belt to detach from the lower anchor when the seat is folded.
+The second row center lap/shoulder belt features a three-point seat belt with a mini-latch and buckle, which allows the shoulder belt to detach from the lower anchor when the seat is folded.
 The mini-buckle and shoulder belt can then be stored out of the way in the right side trim panel for added convenience.